 The rise of the internet enabled decentralized organizing and global alliances.
 Movements like Occupy and anti-globalization protests used online tools to mobilize rapidly, challenging traditional media and political structures.

-2010s–Present: Hashtag Activism, Intersectionality, and Relational Advocacy
+2010s–Present: Hashtag Campaigns, Intersectionality, and Relational Advocacy

 Contemporary activism blends online and offline tactics.
 Hashtag campaigns (#BlackLivesMatter, #MeToo) highlight how personal experiences fuel collective action.
 Activists increasingly center intersectionality, accessibility, and relational repair alongside structural demands.